Got some stubborn excess fat that simply doesn’t want to shift but want a larger butt?

 This is also the case for patients who are underweight with a BMI of less than 18.5 as they may not have much fat available for a BBL surgery.
 The patient may be advised to increase their BMI and put on weight in order to have enough fat for the fat transfer and ensure a good result.

 How does being plus size affect the results of my BBL?

-If you are plus size and deemed a good candidate for BBL by your cosmetic practitioners or plastic surgeons, the procedure might differ slightly from that of someone of a smaller size.
+If you are plus size and deemed a good candidate for BBL by your doctor, the procedure might differ slightly from that of someone of a smaller size.

 Using liposuction, the cosmetic practitioner will attempt to make the waist as small as possible removing the excess fat from areas such as the tummy and love handles.
 This will naturally create an hourglass figure without the need for extensive fat grafting in the buttocks and hip region.

 This means you may not require as much fat injected into the buttocks to create the size and shape you require to get that ‘Kim Kardashian’ inspired derriere.

 On average, our cosmetic practitioners inject 1,000 – 1,200 MLS of purified fat per buttock cheek.
 In some cases, we may inject up to 1.8L of the patient’s own fat into each cheek.
 For a plus-sized patient, this may be less depending on the liposuction results and the overall look they desire.

 If you’re plus size and want to know whether you’re a suitable candidate for Brazilian Butt Lift surgery, get in touch with the Cosmos Clinic team on 1300-138-797 or at [email protected].
 We’ll discuss your options based on your individual body composition and desires for the buttock augmentation procedure.